andrewcomputsci2019/PathFinderFX/README.md

 ___
 ### Hunt and Kill
 Hunt and Kill algorithm is a [random walk](https://en.wikipedia.org/wiki/Random_walk) algorithm that guarantees a perfect maze when it finishes.
-The algorithm starts by first picking a random cell to be starting point of the first random walk.
+The algorithm starts by first picking a random cell to be the starting point of the first random walk.
 The program then random walks across the grid and stops once no more steps can be taken, i.e. it's been boxed in.
-The algorithm then scans across grid to find a cell to be next starting point of the random walk, this cell must be adjacent to an already visited cell.
-The algorithm then random walks and repeat the process above until no valid starting points remain.\
+The algorithm then scans across the grid to find a cell to be the next starting point of the random walk, this cell must be adjacent to an already visited cell.
+The algorithm then random walks and repeats the process above until no valid starting points remain.\
 Pseudo Code
 ````